neleazar/Assignment-1-Python-Basics/README.md

 1. **Use for loop to create list like this: ['w','o','r','d'] and save it in my_list**

 2. **Write markdown code to embed a website link inside text**
-   - Description: Write a Python program that calculates the sum of numbers from 1 to N, where N is a user-provided integer.

 3. **Find maximum and minimum value from given list my_list1**